 Our overall pick for the best MotoVlog Microphone in terms of quality would be the Sennheiser Condenser Microphone, Black (ME 2-II).
 This is a very high-quality omnidirectional electret condenser lavalier microphone that will definitely bring you MotoVlog’s quality to the next level.

 It does come at a more premium price tag, however, for the type of quality you are receiving from this microphone, it is well worth it.
+This device has the widest frequency response range of all the products we reviewed, and the reviews make it very clear that it is unmatched in terms of audio fidelity.
+Sennheiser microphones are good enough for all sorts of high-end productions, so they’ll definitely be good enough for your motovlogs.

 Best MotoVlog Mic for Smartphones